Gee's Angels

 Flash of Kellerman shooting down Mahoney.

-Voice over: But since they could no longer be the kind of cops they wanted to be--
+Voice over: But since they could no longer be the kind of cops they

 Flash of Frank turning in his badge.